 When refugees decide to return home, they have often lost everything.
 In the province of Nineveh, Welthungerhilfe and the Gesellschaft für internationale Zusammenarbeit (GIZ) support returnees and remaining residents with Cash for Work measures.
-Project participants are incorporated into the rehabilitation of infrastructure while receiving an income approximately equivalent to EUR 236.00 per job.
+Project participants are involved in the rehabilitation of infrastructure while also receiving an income.

 Various demographics are actively involved in planning the activities, allowing them to meet their individual needs.
 This should help reduce the tensions surrounding the coexistence of different local population groups.